La5te2/ChessAI/Melano.md

 {\displaystyle\sum_{j\in\mathcal I_M}\exp\ell_\theta(s,j)}.
 $$

-The supervised distribution $R_\theta$ and the legal-move distribution $P_\theta$ in Section 3.2 use the same logits. $R_\theta$ normalizes over all action indices during training, while $P_\theta$ normalizes over the legal moves of the current game state during inference.
+The same Policy logits determine the supervised distribution $R_\theta$ and the legal-move distribution $P_\theta$ defined in Section 3.2.
+The normalization for $R_\theta$ covers all action indices during training, whereas the normalization for $P_\theta$ covers the legal moves of the current game state during inference.

 Let $\delta_{i^*}$ be the one-hot distribution that assigns probability 1 to $i^*$ and 0 to every other action index.
 The supervised Policy loss is